Janaverl/plan-eet/README.md

 ## projects of the alfa-version
 I split up the project into 6 smaller ones, in order to keep track of the progress.
-The follow-up will be registered in https://github.com/Janaverl/kampmenu/projects .
+The follow-up will be registered in each [project](../../projects) .

 **010 - login and registration**